SOMI Newsletter - September 11th, 2021

 FAQs

-1. What’s the next step in this action?
+What's the next step in this action?

 The next step in this collective action is the introduction of an 'exclusive representative', to lead the proposed legal procedure, as there are now 3 separate actions filed against various TikTok entities.
-The exclusive representative – any single entity or combined collective of co-representating organisations plaintiffs – should be appointed by the Amsterdam court within three months from the date of entry of the claim in the central registry of the Council of Judiciary in the Netherlands.
+The exclusive representative any single entity or combined collective of co-representating organisations plaintiffs should be appointed by the Amsterdam court within three months from the date of entry of the claim in the central registry of the Council of Judiciary in the Netherlands.
 Accordingly, we hope for a decision by the end of the year in order to be able to continue our initiated civil litigation against TikTok expediently.

-Once the court has decided on the representative organization – or appoints co-plaintiffs - and the scope of the class(es) involved has been determined, it will also be possible for (groups of) parties to ‘opt-out’ and to file claims against TikTok separately from the proposed collective action.
+Once the court has decided on the representative organization or appoints co-plaintiffs - and the scope of the class(es) involved has been determined, it will also be possible for (groups of) parties to opt-out and to file claims against TikTok separately from the proposed collective action.
 It will also be possible for consumers outside The Netherlands to request an opt-in in order to join the ongoing litigation in this period.

-2. Is it possible for SOMI participants to join claims against TikTok initiated by other organisations?
+Is it possible for SOMI participants to join claims against TikTok initiated by other organisations?

 Yes, at this point, this is always possible.
 There is actually no WAMCA stipulation blocking participation in several consumer groups at once.
 Under the WAMCA, a court decision on the collective action is binding for all participants in The Netherlands that did not choose to opt-out of the action.
 Therefore, the fact that a participant is registered to more than one foundation that initiated any collective action against TikTok does not have any effects on the members in that class, provided them to do opt-out specifically.
 Should this change at any later time in litigation, we will notify you expressly before it becomes relevant.